AbramsGroup/HTPolyNet/docs/source/example-tutorials/3-DGEBA-PACM/run.rst

     $ ls
     linkcell-0.50.grx

 That is an auxiliary file storing a link-cell index for each relevant atom (HTPolyNet uses a link-cell algorithm to perform the bond searching).
 However, once the bond search is complete and any dragging or relaxation is done, we'll see a large number of files.
-They can be divided into seven "phases":
+They can be divided into five "phases" for each CURE iteration:

-0. Bondsearch system
+0. Bond search
 1. Dragging
 2. Topology update
 3. Relaxation
 4. Equilibration
-5. Finalization
-6. Auxiliary files

-Names of files corresponding to states 0-5 all begin with their respective digits.
+Names of files corresponding to phases 0-4 all begin with their respective digits.
 Names of files that do not begin with a digit are "auxiliary".
 Let's consider the files in the seven states.

 Bondsearch files
 ----------------